jboss-fuse/quickstarts/sap-qidoclist-destination-standalone/README.md

-sap-qidoc-destination-standalone: Demonstrates the sap-qidoc-destination component running in a standalone camel runtime.
+sap-qidoclist-destination-standalone: Demonstrates the sap-qidoclist-destination component running in a standalone camel runtime.
 =======================================================================================================================
 * * *
 Author: William Collins - Fuse Team
 Level: Beginner
 Technologies: SAP, Camel, Spring
-Summary: This quickstart demonstrates how to configure and use the sap-qidoc-destination component.
-This component sends IDoc documents to SAP using the *Queued RFC* (qRFC) protocol.
+Summary: This quickstart demonstrates how to configure and use the sap-qidoclist-destination component.
+This component sends IDoc document lists to SAP using the *Queued RFC* (tRFC) protocol.
 Target Product: Fuse
 Source: <http://github.com/punkhorn/sap-quickstarts/>